VivaaindreanNg/CMCS-Temporal-Action-Localization/README.md

 ### Generate Static Clip Masks:

 Static clip masks are used for hard negative mining.
-They are included in the download features.
 If you want to generate the masks by yourself, please refer to `tools/get_static_clips.py`.

 ### Data preparation for Training & Testing